-Tokyo Happy Hour Bar
+Tokyo Happy Hour Bars

 Drinking in Tokyo is rarely ‘cheap,’ so we get a little giddy when we find happy hour deals.
-We discovered limited happy hour details online and found it was best to inquire further when we spotted a happy hour sign.
+We discovered limited Tokyo happy hour details online and found it was best to inquire further when we spotted a happy hour sign.

-MISTRAL BLEU TRAIN BAR
+#13 MISTRAL BLEU TRAIN BAR ROPPINGI

 When we think of Roppongi nightlife, we don’t immediately think of happy hours.
 However, Mistral Bleu is one of the best bars in Roppongi – and they have an exceptional happy hour.
 The Tokyo pub is the size of a train carriage, so it fills up quickly.
 But, it’s worth popping by for their daily happy hour from 6:00pm (opening time) until 9:00pm when all drinks are 500 yen.
 Map | Reviews

-Off-The-Beaten-Path Bars in Tokyo
+Off-The-Beaten-Path Bars In Tokyo